bounswe/bounswe2022group2/deliverables/CMPE451_Customer_Presentation_Milestone_1/deliverables.md

   4. Writing tests for login page
   5. Reviewing whole work that is done by mobile team
   6. Contributing to project plan development
-  7. Transferring project plan notion to ProjectLibre
+  7. Transferring project plan from notion to ProjectLibre

 ### *Main contributions:*